CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](img/InstallerWelcome.png)

-####Welcome (From previous installation)####
+####Welcome (Previous installation)####
 Users with previous successful use of CIS-CAT Pro Dashboard Installer tool will be presented with the below screen.

 ![](img/InstallerWelcomeExisting.png)

 ####Existing Dashboard Installation and Express Installation ####
 If there are no expected changes to the existing installation, this is the best option to select to simply update the *.war file with the latest.
+The CCPD.war and ccpd-config.yml will automatically be backed up as part of this process.

+####Modify Existing Configuration Information####
+Select this option on upgrade if you would like to review previous settings and potentially modify information.
+The following options and screens will be part of the navigation on a new installation or if you have selected to modify the existing information.

 ####Configuration File Location####
 If this is a new installation, selecting `Next` on the Welcome screen will begin the setup of the configuration file that supports Dashboard.
 The first screen will define the location where CIS-CAT Pro Dashboard configuration file `ccpd-config.yml` will be created.